ubercomrade/mimosa/Mimosa.jl/docs/src/index.md

 Mimosa.jl is a Julia 1.10+ package for DNA motif scanning, profile-based comparison, site extraction, PFM reconstruction, and statistical evaluation.

-It supports PWM/PFM, BaMM, SiteGA, Dimont, Slim, and precomputed [`ScoreProfile`](@ref) inputs.
+It supports PWM models read from MEME or PFM input, BaMM, SiteGA, Dimont, Slim, and precomputed [`ScoreProfile`](@ref) inputs.
 Model comparison is profile-only: models are scanned against an explicit [`EncodedSequenceBatch`](@ref), empirically normalized, anchored, and aligned across strands.